Postpartum Anxiety: What It Feels Like and How to Cope - Baby Chick

 Postpartum Depression vs. Postpartum Anxiety

 I received a questionnaire accessing postpartum depression, the Edinburgh Postnatal Depression Scale (EPDS) for my first postpartum OB check, and several infant checks.
 It asks if you’ve thought of harming yourself, if you’ve been unhappy, sad, miserable, blaming yourself, and crying for no specific reason.
-This set of questions is used to measure the presence of depressive symptoms.
-However, two questions center on feelings of sadness and worry.
+This set of questions is used to measure the presence of depressive symptoms—however, two questions center on feelings of sadness and worry.
 Although the EPDS is only used to see if depressive symptoms might be present, these two questions about worry might also signal to ask more questions about postpartum anxiety (PPA).

-What’s the difference between PPD and PPA?
+What’s the Difference Between PPD and PPA?

 Firstly, PPA is not a diagnosis in the same way PPD is.
 There is a manual called the Diagnostic and Statistical Manual 5 (DSM-5) with all the names and types of diagnosis, and PPD has its own sub-category under “Depression” (Depressive Disorder with Peripartum Onset).
 However, PPA has no separate entry in the diagnosis manual.
-That’s not to say that anxiety pre-or post- having a baby doesn’t occur.
+That’s not to say that anxiety pre- or post-having a baby doesn’t occur.
 It just isn’t as well studied.
-To diagnose it, you have to meet the same criteria as general anxiety (1).
+To diagnose it, you have to meet the same criteria as general anxiety.1

-With postpartum depression, you may be feeling overwhelmed, have self-doubt, not feeling a bond with your baby, feel sad, guilty, frustrated, empty, disconnected, hopeless, not sleeping or eating, have thoughts of suicide.
-However, you often don’t have these dark and sad emotions come over you with postpartum anxiety, although research does indicate that up to 35% of women will experience both PPD and PPA (2).
-Instead, you could be bombarded with worry that something horrible will happen (potentially focusing on worries about your baby).
+With postpartum depression, you may be feeling overwhelmed, have self-doubt, not feeling a bond with your baby, feel sad, guilty, frustrated, empty, disconnected, hopeless, not sleeping or eating, or have thoughts of suicide.
+However, you often don’t have these dark and sad emotions come over you with postpartum anxiety, although research does indicate that up to 35% of women will experience both PPD and PPA.2 Instead, you could be bombarded with worry that something horrible will happen (potentially focusing on worries about your baby).
 Here are some feelings you may have with postpartum anxiety.

 Identifying Postpartum Anxiety